ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

-I consider myself as a biomedical roboticist who isn't restricted to specific disciplines.
-But, dedicated to the product as a whole, I do what is necessary - devoted to the task at hand by learning across disciplines constantly.
+I consider myself as a biomedical roboticist who is dedicated to the product as a whole, I do what is necessary - devoted to the task at hand by learning across several disciplines constantly.
 I choose to work on medical devices as it is highly satisfying to provide quality health care at an affordable cost.

 <br>

 Research Interests

-Applications: Endoscopic Imaging Devices, Novel sensors, and actuators.
+Applications: Endoscopic Imaging Devices, Novel sensors, and actuators for better diagnostic and surgical procedures.

 Areas: Mechtronics, Biomedical Optics, Digital Signal Processing, MEMS.